Templier/desktopx/Plugins/DXMouseWheel/Docs/Readme.txt

 DXMouseWheel plugin for DesktopX
- (c) 2006 Julien TEMPLIER aka Littleboy
+ Copyright 2006-2008, Julien TEMPLIER aka Littleboy
 ---------------------------------------

 The DXMouseWheel plugin adds support for the mouse wheel to your DesktopX objects.